Academic Advising and the Career and Advising Center

 We envision advisees who are:

-Degree Map is an interactive planning tool for students and advisors to plan a path to graduation.
-Degree Map works alongside the Academic Requirements Report within Campus Connection, so students can plan their class schedules, remaining requirements, and set academic and career goals to discuss with their academic advisor.
+Bison Advise is an interactive advising and planning tool for students and advisors to plan a path to graduation and schedule and track academic advising interactions.
+The planning tool within Bison Advise works alongside the Academic Requirements Report within Campus Connection, so students can plan their class schedules, remaining requirements, and set academic and career goals to discuss with their academic advisor.

-Each of the academic colleges has a Degree and Records Analyst within the Office of Registration and Records who serves as a central point of contact to support and facilitate academic advising activities for faculty and professional advisors working with undergraduate (including pharmacy programs) student degree progress.
+Each academic college has a Degree and Records Analyst in the Office of Registration and Records who serves as the primary contact for supporting academic advising for faculty and professional advisors working with undergraduate students, including those in pharmacy programs.

 Career and Advising Center